Sprint's expensive new Unlimited Premium plan adds Amazon Prime and more

-Sprint launched a new unlimited plan Friday called Unlimited Premium that includes Amazon Prime, Hulu, TIDAL, Lookout Premium Plus and a 50GB LTE mobile hotspot, for $90 a month.
-The company is also offering $20 for Uber rides per month for a limited time.
+Sprint launched a new unlimited plan Friday called Unlimited Premium that includes Amazon Prime, Hulu, TIDAL, Lookout Premium Plus and a 50GB LTE mobile hotspot.
+It costs $90 a month.

+For a limited time, the plan also gives customers $20 per month in Uber rides.

 "We've heard from customers who literally 'want it all,' so we designed a plan that delivers just about everything a customer could want," Dow Draper, Sprint chief commercial officer, said in a statement.
 "It's a platinum-class wireless plan that can bring almost $500 in annual savings."